 Uninstall and Reinstall the App

-If you’re still receiving the BBC iPlayer error 02001, try uninstalling and reinstalling the app.
+Another fix is to try uninstalling and reinstalling the BBC iPlayer app on your device.
 This will fix any corrupt files that may be causing the error.

 To uninstall and reinstall the app: